tango-controls/tango-kernel-followup/2020/2020-10-22/Minutes.md

 **Action - Sergi**: Check whether the latest Pogo version is fixing an issue regarding dynamic attributes in PyTango High Level API.

-**Action - Michal**: Create an issue to keep track of the new jobs we would like to get using quality check tools (clang-tidy, address-sanitizer, thread sanitizer,ubisan, valgring)
+**Action - Michal**: Create an issue to keep track of the new jobs we would like to get using quality check tools (clang-tidy, address-sanitizer, thread sanitizer,ubisan, valgrind)

 **Action - Anton**: Create an issue in cpptango for the problem with forwarded attributes when using a file database.